Mountain House Chicken Teriyaki with Rice

 PREP AND COOKING

-All I need to cook this is a stove and small pot: boil two cups (or sixteen ounces) of water, pour it inside the re-sealable pouch, and let it sit for 8-9 minutes.
+All I need to cook this is a stove and small pot: boil 2 cups (or 16 oz) of water, pour it inside the re-sealable pouch, and let it sit for 8-9 minutes.

 Wait 8-9 minutes, open the bag, and here's what it looks like: